vertig0ne/TheGuide/pages/01.home/01.basics/default.md

 ### Basic Initialisation

-Using the lines below will ensure that your setup right from the start has the folder structure that we will be using throughout the guide.
+Using the lines below will ensure that your media server has the correct folder structure that we will be using throughout the guide.

 ```bash
 sudo apt update